BA (Hons) Childhood Studies

 - How far should the state determine how parents bring up their children?

-In each year, you will undertake a series of core modules that build on previous years, complemented by optional modules that allow you to explore topics that suit your interests and career plans.
+In each year of study, you’ll undertake core modules designed to build your knowledge base, complemented by optional modules that allow you to explore topics that suit your interests and future career plans.

-In your final year you’ll also plan and undertake a piece of independent research for your dissertation which will relate to childhood and youth.
-This will allow you to put into practice theories from across the disciplines you have studied, to select an area of interest to pursue and to gain experience of doing a real-life research project with or about children and/or young people.
+In your final year, you’ll also plan and undertake a piece of independent research relating to childhood and youth for your dissertation.
+This will allow you to put theories you’ve studied into practice, gain further expertise in an area of interest to you, and to gain experience carrying out a real-life research project with or about children and/or young people.